Infectious Disease Specialists

 Lyme Disease and other Tick-borne Diseases

-If you suspect that you may have Lyme Disease, call our office for an appointment to be tested!
+If you suspect that you may have Lyme Disease or some other Tick-borne disease, call our office for an appointment to be tested!
 We will schedule you to have your blood drawn, with test results back in 24- 48 hours.

 There are over 300,000 people diagnosed with Lyme Disease every year.
 However, we can also test for other tick-borne diseases which are common in this area.
 Many of the symptoms are very similar!